FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 These are convolutions, but we aren't actually bound by rules of the classical convolution implies.

 In benchmark mode we run at 1600x1200 and lift the V-Sync limit.
 We *could* use many [older](https://developer.mozilla.org/en-US/docs/Web/API/WebGLRenderingContext/finish) and [newer](https://developer.mozilla.org/en-US/docs/Web/API/WebGLSync) GPU pipeline synchronization features of WebGL and measure just the time of the blur pass.
 Whilst you can double check if you get reliable numbers with platform specific debuggers like NV?? on one type of device, unfortunately, it's not possible in the general case and it's too easy to get not a number that measures now how long it took us to blur, but some other part of the GPU pipeline.
 Same goes for trying to find out how many iterations of blur we can run within X amount of time.
+Especially once on mobile Apple devices, getting reliable numbers goes out the window.

 <blockquote class="reaction"><div class="reaction_text">The most basic of blur algorithms and <strong>already</strong> we have kernel size, sample placement, sigma, resolution - influencing visual style and performance.
 Changing one influences the others.
 It's too much. </div><img class="kiwi" src="/assets/kiwis/dead.svg"></blockquote>